-- 9.1 Each candidate must nominate themselves on a single nomination paper. - 9.2 The returning officer: - (a) is to supply any member of the corporation with a nomination paper, and - (b) is to prepare a nomination paper for signature at the request of any member of the corporation, but it is not necessary for a nomination to be on a form supplied by the returning officer and it can, subject to rule 13, be in an electronic format.
+9.1 Each candidate must nominate themselves on a single nomination paper.

+9.2 The returning officer:

+(a) is to supply any member of the corporation with a nomination paper, and but it is not necessary for a nomination to be on a form supplied by the returning officer and it can, subject to rule 13, be in an electronic format.